aces/Loris/modules/candidate_profile/test/TestPlan.md

     * Imaging QC Summary
     * Behavioural Data
 2. Within the Candidate Info panel:
     * Click a link under the Vists heading.
-This should take you to the instrument_list module.
+This should take you to the `instrument_list` module.
 3. Click a file under Candidate Media.
 This should trigger a file download.
 4. Within the Imaging QC Summary panel:
     * Hover over a bar in the chart.
 A legend should be displayed.
     * Click a bar in the chart.
-This should take you to the imaging browser module.
+This should take you to the `imaging_browser` module.
 5. Within the Behavioural Data panel:
     * Hover over a row.
 It should turn grey.
     * Click a row.
 It should expand to show instruments associated with the visit.
     * Click on a link to one of the instruments.
-This should load the instrument in the instruments module.
+This should load the instrument in the `instruments` module.
 6. Disable one of the modules listed above.
 This can be done using the `Manage Modules` module.
 Make sure the corresponding panel disappers from the candidate_profile.
 7. Click the breadcrumb 'Candidate Dashboard...' under the menu bar.
 This should refresh the page.
 It should not bring you to the old candidate profile.

-Using a user with fewer privileges, visit the same candidate profile.
+Using a user with fewer privileges:
+8. Visit the same candidate profile.
 Make sure that some of the above panels do not load when you don't have permission.
+For example, the Candidate Media panel should not load when you do not have permissions to view the `media` module.
+9. Try to access a candidate with whom the current user does not share a project or site.
+You should get message telling you that you do not have access.